James-Montgomery/team_standards/README.md

 Recommended Reading: [Clean Code by Robert Martin](https://www.investigatii.md/uploads/resurse/Clean_Code.pdf) <br>
 Recommended Reading: [The Architecture of Open Source Applications](http://aosabook.org/en/index.html)

+## Peer Reviews (PRs) / Model Reviews (MRs) <a name="mr"></a>

+One of the most overlooked aspects of a modeling / data science team is model review.
+We often focus on code review standards forgetting that we should also be vetting our models with a "jury of our peers".

+* Models are formulated as packages, modules, or classes for easy of reuse and testing
+* If appropriate, offline testing results should be part of the model review
+* If appropriate, online testing results should be part of the model review
+* A clear description of the model should be available as pre-reading material
+* All papers relevant to the model are referenced in documentation by title, publication year, and authors
+* Mathematical conventions are stated in model documentation
+* Model code mirrors the mathematical conventions (i.e. for variable naming)
+* Model performance metrics should tie back to business value
+* Data sources for the model are well documented (including how to access / fetch the data)
+* Preprocessing of data is clearly explained
+* Try to hold model reviews in person
+* Try to hold model reviews in rooms with whiteboards

 ### Branching <a name="branching"></a>

 Use a trunk based workflow.
 Developers make branches for particular features/bugs.
 These branches are merged with master when complete through a peer reviewed merge request.
 Specific versions are clearly tagged and linked to a particular master checkpoint.
+Projects that don't expect "hit" fixes and has a scheduled set release cadence might want to consider a gitflow based method as opposed to a trunk based method.

 ![Git Trunk](gitflow_trunk.png)